 Objectives of the second year of study

-1) Continue acquaintance with the traditions and customs of the Bashkir people.
+1) Continue getting acquainted with the traditions and customs of the Bashkir people.

 2) Deepen previous knowledge.